liammckinnon/CS207FinalProject/README.md

 **DISCLAIMER**

 I am not an electrical engineer or botanist.
-I take no responsibility for any harm that may come to person, property or botany as a result of this project.
+I take no responsibility for any harm that may come to person, property or plant as a result of this project.

 **Version Information**